ErraticPattern/obsidian-ideas/1 - Rough Notes/Reminders.md

 - [ ] Update `matlab_config` to create a logfile of the system information. 🔽
 - [ ] Implement parallel computing in matlab. 🔼
 - [ ] Start implementing more code for sanity-checks.🔼
+- [ ] Know more about remote desktop connection for windows.